ndkoval/ndkoval.github.io/_pages/projects.md

 *Framework for testing concurrency on JVM*\\
 <https://github.com/Kotlin/kotlinx-lincheck>

 *Lincheck* is a practical tool for testing concurrent algorithms implemented in JVM-based languages, such as Java, Kotlin, or Scala.
 Roughly, *lincheck* takes the list of operations on the  data structure to be tested, generates a series of concurrent scenarios, executes them in either stress testing or model checking mode, and checks whether there exists some sequential execution which can explain the results.
 I use this tool to test the concurrent algorithms in the Kotlin Coroutines library and to check a set of student assignments.
 In addition, it was used to find several known and unknown bugs in popular libraries, such as the race between removing and adding an element to the head of the Java's `ConcurrentLinkedDeque`.

 ### Related publications
 * [POSTER: Testing Concurrency on the JVM with Lincheck](/publications/#ppopp20-lincheck) @ PPoPP 2020

-### Related talks
+### Related talks (by me)
 * [Testing concurrent algorithms with Lincheck](/talks/#lincheck-joker-2019)
 * [Lincheck: testing concurrent data structures on Java](#lincheck-hydra-2019)
 * [Lock-free algorithms testing](/talks/#lock_free_algorithms_testing)

+### Related talks (by my colleagues)

 ## Dl-Check  <a id="dl-check"/>
 *Tool for finding potential deadlocks via dynamic analysis*\\